 Seek professional advice

 This section discusses the law that applies to most employees in Australia under the Commonwealth Disability Discrimination Act 1992 and Fair Work Act 2009.
-The law that applies to you depends on the organisation you work for, your employment status, and whether there is any applicable state or territory legislation.
+The law that applies to you depends on what organisation you work for, your employment status, and whether there is any applicable state or territory legislation.
 Your award or enterprise agreement may provide additional entitlements.
-You should obtain specific advice about your situation from a lawyer who specialises in employment matters.
-If you cannot afford professional advice, Cancer Council’s Legal, Financial and Workplace Referral Services may be able to assist.
-Contact 13 11 20 for more information.

 View the Cancer Council NSW editorial policy.